Ernyoke/ervin-szilagyi-static-site/src/resume.md

 - #### Software Product & Platform Engineering Specialist

-    *Since August 2021 until present*
+    *From August 2021 until the present*

     - Cloud Engineer/Solutions Architect working mainly on AWS infrastructure in the automotive industry.
-    - Assist in architect complex end-to-end cloud based solutions for the client needs.
-These solutions involved designing secure and usable APIs, highly available and secure networks for the relevant services.
+    - Assist in architect complex end-to-end cloud-based solutions for client needs.
+These solutions involved designing secure and usable APIs, and highly available and secure networks for the relevant services.
     - Take part in the end-to-end development of a set of microservices with all the additional infrastructure requirements (main technology stack: API Gateway, networking (AWS VPC, Route53, Elastic Load Balancers), AWS Lambda (Python, JavaScript, Go), Java microservices (ECS, Docker).
     - Doing cloud automation and monitoring with CloudWatch/Event Bridge and Lambda.
-    - Develop, design and refactor cloud based infrastructure using IoC tools such as Terraform.
+    - Develop, design, and refactor cloud-based infrastructure using IoC tools such as Terraform.
-    - Design and implement disaster recovery plans for services and platforms running on global scale
+    - Design and implement disaster recovery plans for services and platforms running on a global scale
     - Support a set of ETL jobs.
-Doing maintenance work, optimisations, monitoring etc. (main technology stack: AWS Batch/AWS Lambda with Python, S3, AWS RDS, Redis)
+Doing maintenance work, optimizations, monitoring, etc. (main technology stack: AWS Batch/AWS Lambda with Python, S3, AWS RDS, Redis)
     - Manage a set of relational databases deployed on AWS RDS.
 Planning and leading migrations from older platforms to newer and more up-to-date versions.
 Building highly-available solutions by implementing replications.

 ### RIA Solutions Group

 - #### Senior Software Engineer

-    *Since December 2019 until August 2021*
+    *From December 2019 until August 2021*

     - Doing mainly integration work for a client in the logistics industry.
-Apply enterprise integration patterns in order to achieve highly flexible and easily maintainable solutions.
+Apply enterprise integration patterns to achieve highly flexible and easily maintainable solutions.
-    - Main technology stack for integration consisted of Spring Integration and Java EE technologies such as JBoss for the underlying web server, Java EE 8, JMS (ActiveMQ, IBM MQ), JPA (EclipseLink).
+    - Main technology stack for integration consisted of Spring Integration and Java EE technologies such as JBoss for the underlying web server, Java EE 8, JMS (ActiveMQ, IBM MQ), and JPA (EclipseLink).
     - Participate in architecture design and implementation.
 Discuss and present technical solutions for clients.

 - #### Software Engineer/Team Leader

-    *Since August 2019 until November 2019*
+    *From August 2019 until November 2019*

-    - Participate in development of cloud based solutions for clients from the logistics industry.
+    - Participate in the development of cloud-based solutions for clients from the logistics industry.
-    - Apply domain driven design principles to implement new libraries using micro-service architecture.
+    - Apply domain-driven design principles to implement new libraries using micro-services architecture.
     - Implement and maintain multiple services using both event sourcing (Apache Kafka) and REST APIs as a way of communication.
-The stack of technologies used for service development includes languages which run on JVM, Java 8 and Groovy with usage of Spring Boot and other Spring libraries (Spring MVC, Spring Data, Spring AOC, Spring Batch etc.).
+The stack of technologies used for service development includes languages that run on JVM, Java 8, and Groovy with the usage of Spring Boot and other Spring libraries (Spring MVC, Spring Data, Spring AOC, Spring Batch, etc.).
 It also includes NodeJS with the usage of JavaScript ES6 features.
      - Develop and integrate several features which require handling both relational and non-relational data.
 The technology stack implies heavy usage of Elasticsearch for indexing and searching huge amounts of client data.
-Besides, several services use MySQL/MariaDB databases for relational data and Apache Cassandra databases for non relational data.
+Besides, several services use MySQL/MariaDB databases for relational data and Apache Cassandra databases for non-relational data.
     - Work with real-time data streams using Amazon SQS and big data processing using Spring Batch.
     - Participate in front-end development as well, implementing several features visible to the end user.
-The front-end stack implies usage of HTML5, CSS3, JavaScript with the usage of AngularJS framework.
+The front-end stack implies the usage of HTML5, CSS3, and JavaScript with the usage of the AngularJS framework.
-    - Practice test driven development (TDD), implement unit tests/integration tests for code changes where testing was feasible.
-Have in-depth experience with the Spock framework, as well with JUnit4 and Mochito.
+    - Practice test-driven development (TDD), and implement unit tests/integration tests for code changes where testing was feasible.
+Have in-depth experience with the Spock framework, as well as with JUnit4 and Mochito.
-    - Work in an agile framework, collaborating with the client and business in story grooming, reviewing story/acceptance criteria and performance metrics.
+    - Work in an agile framework, collaborating with the client and business in story grooming, and reviewing story/acceptance criteria and performance metrics.
     - Participate in interviewing new software engineer candidates.
     - Provide mentorship and guidance for new joiners and junior colleagues.